-Microsoft rumored to have asked HTC to put Windows Phone on its Android devicesAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft rumored to have asked HTC to put Windows Phone on its Android devicesAlex Wagner - Editorial Director of News and Content

 We've seen a handful of different manufacturers crank out Windows Phone 8 hardware in 2013, but the vast majority of the devices have come from the Finnish phone factory also known as Nokia.
 Apparently Microsoft wants to change that, though, as a new report claims that the company is in talks with HTC about creating more Windows Phone devices.